smart-data-models/dataModel.Streetlighting/StreetlightGroup/doc/spec_ZH.md

       x-ngsi:
         type: Property
     switchingOnHours:
-      description: 'Switching on hours.
-It is used normally to set special schedules for certain dates.'
+      description: Switching on hours.
+It is used normally to set special schedules for certain dates
       items:
         properties:
           description:
-            description: 'Property.
-Timestamp of the last change of lamp made'
+            description: Timestamp of the last change of lamp made
             type: string
+            x-ngsi:
+              type: Property
           from:
             oneOf:
               - format: date